groupdocs-viewer/Groupdocs-Viewer-Reference-Tutorials/content/english/java/advanced-rendering/groupdocs-viewer-java-document-views/_index.md

 ![Retrieve Document View Information and Insights with GroupDocs.Viewer for Java](/viewer/advanced-rendering/retrieve-document-view-information-and-insights-java.png)

-In this guide, you will learn how to:
+**What You'll Learn:**
-- Configure GroupDocs.Viewer for Java in your project.
+- Setting up GroupDocs.Viewer for Java.
-- Retrieve and utilize document view information.
+- Retrieving and using document view information.
-- Apply best practices for seamless integration.
+- Best practices for integration into your applications.

 ## Prerequisites